marcoriesgo/Remembr/README.md

 * Express - used for the server framework of the application.

-* RESTful Routes: Index, New, Create, Show, Edit, Update, and Destroy - Remembr Total Route Count:
+* RESTful Routes: Index, New, Create, Show, Edit, Update, and Destroy (Total Route Count: 40)

 * Bcrypt - used for authorization: login, signup, logout, and password encryption.